The Evolution from Azure Security Center to Microsoft Defender for Cloud

 Strengthen Your Azure Security Posture

-EPC Group has implemented Microsoft Defender for Cloud across hundreds of enterprise Azure environments in healthcare, financial services, and government.
-Our team brings 29 years of Microsoft security expertise to every engagement, from initial deployment through operational maturity.
+EPC Group has successfully implemented Microsoft Defender for Cloud in hundreds of enterprise Azure environments.
+Our clients include those in healthcare, financial services, and government.

 CEO & Chief AI Architect at EPC Group with 29 years of experience in Microsoft enterprise solutions.
 Bestselling Microsoft Press author specializing in SharePoint, Power BI, Azure, and large-scale cloud migrations for Fortune 500 organizations.